Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/general/autostart.md

-# Questions & Problems with autostarting Wallpaper Engine when Windows starts
+# Wallpaper Engine autostart

-## How do I make Wallpaper Engine launch when my computer starts?
+## How do I make Wallpaper Engine launch when my computer boots?

 Go to the Wallpaper Engine settings and navigate to the "General" tab.
 At the top, you can enable autostart.